 3. XLSX files now accepted

 Previously, we were only able to accept and process CSV files.
 Now, you can upload XLSX files too.

-Alternatively, use our PredictHQ API to continuously feed in data rather than doing ad hoc uploads of a CSV or XLSX file via the web app with new data each time.
+Alternatively, use our PredictHQ API to continuously feed in data rather than doing ad hoc uploads of a CSV or XLSX file with new data each time.
 That way, our algorithm can keep learning and provide you with more accurate results as new data comes in.

 4. Index page